elchare/gigawatt-tools/README.md

 $ java -jar <tool_name> < inputFile.csv > outputFile.csv

-Just replace <tool_name> with the jar file of the tool that you want to use.
+Just replace <tool_name> with the jar file of the tool that you want to use (tool1.jar or tool2.jar).

 How are the timezones handled?